Seattle Chef Jason Wilson's Family Holiday Favorite: Dungeness Crab Mac and Cheese

 Chef Jason Wilson

-James Beard Award–winning chef Jason Wilson of Miller’s Guild, in the Hotel Max (as well as the now-shuttered Crush), joins wife, Nicole and their son, Ferrin, to trim their tree the after Thanksgiving, serving cider spiced with cinnamon, clove, orange, and cardamom.
+James Beard Award-winning chef Jason Wilson of Miller’s Guild (as well as the now-shuttered Crush), joins wife, Nicole and their son, Ferrin, to trim their tree the after Thanksgiving, serving cider spiced with cinnamon, clove, orange, and cardamom.
 Everyone that day munches on goodies including spiced pears, sea-salted potatoes with aioli, and mac and cheese – mac and cheese with Dungeness crab and bacon that is – which Ferrin has been enjoying since he was a toddler.

 Dungeness Crab Mac and Cheese with Bacon